olliw42/mLRS-docu/docs/FRSKY_R9.md

 When the R9 MX / R9 MM / R9 Mini receivers have been flashed with the non-"elrs-bl" firmware version via ST-Link, they can be upgraded by invoking the STM32 system bootloader, which can be done as follows:

-- Download and install STM32CubeProgrammer
+- Download and install STM32CubeProgrammer.
-- Connect the R9 MX / R9 MM / R9 Mini via the serial Rx/Tx pins to a USB-TTL adpater
+- Connect the R9 MX / R9 MM / R9 Mini via the serial Rx/Tx pins to a USB-TTL adpater.
-- Power up the R9 MX / R9 MM / R9 Mini while keeping the button pressed; this boots the receiver into the system bootloader
+- Power up the R9 MX / R9 MM / R9 Mini while keeping the button pressed; this boots the receiver into the system bootloader.
-- Launch STM32CubeProgrammer and select the Serial connection option as the connection method, click connect
+- Launch STM32CubeProgrammer and select the Serial connection option as the connection method, click connect.
-- From the menu on the left select the Download tile
+- From the menu on the left select the Download tile.
-- Select the correct firmware in the Download section, click Start Program
+- Select the correct firmware in the Download section, click Start Program.
-- Power cycle the board
+- Power cycle the board.